 The single application is enough to create a water-coating that is highly resistant to water.

-Besides this, the application of the spray eliminates the odors so you can easily sleep inside your tent.
-Before you start using it, read instructions to effectively use the solution.
+Besides this, the spray’s application eliminates the odors so you can easily sleep inside your tent.
+Before you start using it, read instructions to use the solution effectively.

 Gear Aid Revivex Instant Waterproofing Spray

 Our next pick in the segment of Best water-proofing sprays for tent is Gear Aid Revivex Instant Waterproofing Spray.

-What makes them unique from the rest of the sprays is the fact this spray is Silicon free which means you can easily apply on any fabric.
+What makes them unique from the rest of the sprays is that this spray is Silicon free which means you can easily apply it on any fabric.

 The application of this spray improves the tent’s breathability and creates a barrier for the water to enter inside the tent.

 Nikwax TX Direct Waterproofing

 Nikwax TX Direct Waterproofing has been able to make its way into our list of best waterproofing spray for a tent.

 This spray’s easy application makes the fabric resistant to water, which means you don’t have to worry about the downpour at night.
 Besides this, the usage helps in improving the breathability inside the tent.

 Things To Consider Before Beginning The Water-proofing Process

-Before you set out to water-proof your tent, remember there are some key considerations that can’t be put aside.
+Before you set out to water-proof your tent, remember some key considerations can’t be put aside.

 You need to make sure which part of the tent needs waterproofing, whether it’s the floor that collects the water or the walls that are least resistant to water.